On this page

 To improve the functionality of our websites certain files (such as open source libraries, images, and scripts) may be delivered automatically to your browser via a trusted third-party server or Content Delivery Network.
 The delivery of these files is intended to provide a seamless user experience by speeding response times and avoiding the need for each visitor to download these files.
 Where applicable, specific privacy statements covering these files are included in our Privacy Notice.

-The Official Languages Act, the Official Languages (Communications with and Services to the Public) Regulations and Treasury Board policy requirements establish when the Canadian Space Agency uses both English and French to provide services to or communicate with members of the public.
+The Official Languages Act, the Official Languages (Communications with and Services to the Public) Regulations and Treasury Board policy requirements establish when the CSA uses both English and French to provide services to or communicate with members of the public.
 When there is no obligation to provide these in both official languages, content may be available in one official language only.
 Information provided by entities not subject to the Official Languages Act is in the language(s) provided.
 Information provided in a language other than English or French is only for the convenience of our website visitors.

 Linking to non-Government of Canada websites

 Links to websites not under the control of the Government of Canada, including those to our social media accounts, are provided solely for the convenience of our website visitors.
 We are not responsible for the accuracy, currency or reliability of the content of such websites.
 The Government of Canada does not offer any guarantee in that regard and is not responsible for the information found through these links, nor does it endorse the sites and their content.

 Visitors should also be aware that information offered by non-Government of Canada sites to which this website links is not subject to the Privacy Act or the Official Languages Act and may not be accessible to persons with disabilities.
 The information offered may be available only in the language(s) used by the sites in question.
 With respect to privacy, visitors should research the privacy policies of these non-Government websites before providing personal information.